Last Updated on July 21, 2022 by rudyooms

 But still, it wasn’t Azure Ad joined?
 What happened.
 It’s a good thing we have an additional local admin with LAPS implemented.
 I guess the first thing you need to do, when you need to start troubleshooting an Azure Ad join failure would be DSREGCMD /status.
 So we did!

 Okay… The device isn’t Azure Ad joined even while Azure and Intune think differently.
-And no, trying to enrol the device with the /Join switch isn’t going to work!
+And no, trying to enroll the device with the /Join switch isn’t going to work!

 4. Azure Ad and Intune Device Certificate